 Patent medicines were purported cure-alls that required no prescription, were sold over the counter or by mail.
 Patent medicines usually were not patented at all.
 They were trademarked and their ingredients kept secret by their makers (and for good reason).
 The patent medicine industry was Big Pharma of the era, selling millions of dollars’ worth of potions, powders, and pills, spending far more on advertising than on research.
 Most patent medicines were worthless (and some were downright dangerous), giving spoonfuls of false hope to both hypochondriacs and people with real ailments.

 These are typical ads for patent medicines.
-To patent medicine makers the kidneys were favorite bad boys of the abdomen.
+Patent medicine makers claimed the kidneys to be major mischief makers, the bad boys of the abdomen.
 Weak kidneys were blamed for a veritable medley of maladies.
 For example, Prickly Ash Bitters ads claimed that the kidneys were the cause of trouble from the top of the head to the sole of the feet, including sluggish brain, bad breath, and feverishness in the feet.

 Patent medicines fell into three main categories:

 - Those marketed without regard to gender.
-(See links at bottom.)
+(See links to other posts at bottom.)

 - Those marketed to men, exploiting “lost manhood.”